alderhilldigital/gitbook-building-websites/css.md

 ### Properties

-Properties are the identifiers for the
+Properties are the identifiers for what style is going to be set.
+Properties